El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 You deposit the appraised value plus 10%

 You deposit the appraised value of the property with the municipality, plus an additional 10%.
-That 10% covers the costs and fees of the process: title study, court service, notary fees, and registry inscription.
+That 10% covers the costs and fees of the process: title study, reimbursing the municipality for the appraisal, service of process, notary costs, and registry inscription.
 Before the expropriation begins, you sign a contract with the municipality committing to acquire the property.

 Art.
 4.012(b)